Bibekpandey/search-keywords/README.md

 # search-keywords

-This is a very simple program that finds out the keywords we want to search in files inside a folder.
+This is a very simple program that finds out the keywords we want to search in files inside a directory.

 ## Requirements
 * python3